Head Injuries & Stroke

 No matter how young or old you are, a head injury can result in vision problems.
 Whether you have fallen off a bike, had a car accident or a stroke, vision problems can range from being very subtle to severe.

 The more severe vision problems are obvious, the person complains of double vision, or words moving on the page.
 The problem is the more subtle vision problems which can have a wide variety of symptoms such as headaches, dizziness or nausea, motion sickness or even difficulty with balance or movement.

-Typically we find that patients who have suffered a head injury off require a team approach to help with overall recovery.
-Dr. Christensen collaborates with Speech Language Pathologists, Occupational Therapists, Physical Therapists and Physiatrists to help our patients.
+Typically we find that patients who have suffered a head injury offen require a team approach to help with overall recovery.
+The doctors and staff here at Rancho Santa Fe Optometry collaborate with Speech Language Pathologists, Occupational Therapists, Physical Therapists and Physiatrists to help our patients.

 There are a variety of symptoms which are involved in Post Trauma Vision Syndrome, including:

 - Loses place when reading

 If you or a loved one has had a head injury, it would be wise to schedule an appointment with us to determine if some subtle vision problems may interfere with the recovery process.
 The good news is that most vision problems relating to head injury can be helped.